ColonJesseJ/MoTrends/README.md

 - All selections are dynamically being added to json (using context) for eventual generation and saved to database
 - Trend Preview which dynamically appears as inputs are being enterd, as well formatted for mobile and fullscreen
 - Generation button, which would generate trends, engagement score, & actions based on inputs
-- Save button which would then save json to database
+- Save button which would then save json to txt file using POST
 - Lots of instances of UX design with hover and selected

 View (/motrends/view)
+- Visual data being display that was saved from /create
+- Uses GET to get data from txt file
+- Button to choose between list or grid
+- List for quick view of trends
+- Grid displays full view of most information
+- Delete button which deletes its it from txt file using POST

 ## D

 Assumptions
 - AI is simulated with placeholder information
+- There is placeholder data

 Limitations
-- No actual data fetching from data sources
 - Client-side
 - Local storage
+- Only create page adjusted for mobile
+- Unfinished edit button